 "When a Burmese palace went into ruins, they rebuilt it."
 Khuen Sae said.
 "But they destroyed this one and it was still in existence.
-This is an example of why the non-Burmese are fighting against the Burmese."'Trust him'
+This is an example of why the non-Burmese are fighting against the Burmese."

 But the choice of hotel did not seem to concern the Shan State Army and their leader, Yawd Serk, too much.

 With a fighting force of about 5,000 men, the rebels control small pockets of land near the Thai border and are limited to guerrilla attacks against the Burmese military.
 For them, President Thein Sein's offer of talks presented a way out.

 "The president's announcement of reconciliation and invitation to the armed groups is why we came here," Yawd Serk said.
 "I trust him, that's why I'm here and why we've stopped fighting."